-A decade ago I entered college determined, like many, to find life’s meaning.
-Predictably, my freshman year was filled with mistakes and misadventures that eventually bounced me in the right direction.
+A decade ago I entered college determined like many to find life’s meaning.
+Predictably my freshman year was filled with mistakes and misadventures, slowly teaching me lessons and pointing me in the right direction.
 The rest of my college experience was similar, with slightly less beer and more attention paid to my professors.
 I marched into my mid-twenties crusading against norms and chasing the people that inspired me to think differently.
-This often ended with dead ends creating more questions than answers.
-This is how I learned to grow up: fuck up, learn, and do better.
+That often ended with more questions than answers.

 Today I’m sitting near a Wi-Fi hotspot in Cuba, about to make yet another bad decision – attempt to paddle across the Straits of Florida.
 That’s a story for another time.
 Havana is full of color and life, and people who show love and kindness to complete strangers.
-This has made a mark on me already, reminding me to reflect on how I got here.
-Looking back, I could have found my way with more grace and saved my mother a few headaches.
+This has made me reflect on how I go there.
+I certainly could have found my way with more grace and saved my mother a few headaches.
 If given the chance, these are the pieces of advice I would give my younger self.